We are really happy to announce that we are officially Axkid Ambassadors!

 It means that we don’t have to worry about car seats for a long time to come.

 My oldest is now four and a half.
 She’s tall and heavy for her age, and now exceeds the weight limit on the majority of extended rear facing seats.
 To my general annoyance, the older she gets, the more people do a double take or comment outright that she isn’t yet in a forward facing high backed booster seat.

 Here are some of the comments which I’ve had, read and which other rear facing friends* have also heard.

 1. Surely shops wouldn’t sell unsafe seats, it would be against the law!

-To be sold in the UK, a car seat must meet the ECE R44/04 standard meaning it is crash tested…to just 30mph.
+You’d think…But to be sold in the UK, a car seat must meet the ECE R44/04 standard meaning it is crash tested…to just 30mph.
 Other car seat manufacturers test their seats at higher speeds independently.
 ONLY the Swedish Plus Test measures the force on the neck of the infant or child; this is the test that Axkid seats have to pass.
 You can see the science behind why rear facing is safer here.

 Shops still sell plenty of things that aren’t recommended; cot bumpers have been shown time and again to be dangerous to small babies but you are hard pressed to buy a cot set without one.